doc4d/docs/docs/API/QuotaManagerClass.md

 #### Description

 The `.currentValues` property contains <!-- REF #QuotaManagerClass.currentValues.Summary -->the current values related to the defined quotas properties<!-- END REF -->.
+This object is automatically updated by the server.

 <!-- END REF -->